Our Blog

 Tooth loss can occur for a number of reasons.
 Accidents, decay, and gum disease can lead to tooth loss.
 Congenitally missing teeth, teeth that simple never developed, are also a fairly common condition.
 But missing teeth are not merely a cosmetic issue, and should not be ignored.
 A gap in your smile can lead to shifting of the teeth around it, bite problems, difficulty chewing, and gradual loss of bone tissue beneath the missing tooth.

 Today’s implants are a permanent, natural-looking replacement for a lost tooth.
 If you decide that an implant is your best option for tooth replacement, you are still a candidate for orthodontic treatment.
-Dr. Paul Bourque, Dr. Kathy Russell, Dr. Brien Stackhouse, and Dr. Magda Barnard and your oral surgeon can decide on a schedule that will provide the best timing for each phase of your treatment.
+Dr. Sidney Mugford and your oral surgeon can decide on a schedule that will provide the best timing for each phase of your treatment.

 A Lost Baby Tooth